Bryxxit/relay-integrations-relay-oci-compute/steps/oci-compute-step-images-describe/README.md

 # aws-ec2-step-images-describe

-This [AWS EC2](https://aws.amazon.com/ec2/) step container lists the images in an AWS region that are owned by my account and sets an output, `images`, to an array containing information about them.
+This [OCI Compute](https://www.oracle.com/cloud/compute/) step container lists the images in an OCI region that are owned by my account and sets an output, `images`, to an array containing information about them.

 ## Example output `images`